cytopia/terraform-aws-route53-zone/README.md

   # Add private zones
   # All private zones will be attached to the default VPC of the current region.
-  # Optionally also attach more VPC's by id and region.
+  # Optionally also attach more VPCs by id and region.
   private_root_zones = [
     {
       name     = "private.loc",